gajus/roarr-cli/README.md

 ## Roarr configuration file

-Roarr searches the current working directory for `.roarr.js` file.
+Roarr searches the current working directory for `.roarr.js` (or `.roarr.cjs`) file.
 If it cannot find the configuration file, it will traverse upwards the directory tree searching for a matching configuration file and give up on a first permission error.

 `.roarr.js` is a JavaScript file that exports an object that defines properties used to configure Roarr, e.g.